Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement.md

 When Sigrid is linked to your SSO the user provisioning is done by the IdP.
 Sigrid supports SAML or OpenID Connect protocols.

 ### Note
-- SSO improves the ease of use for your colleagues because there is no Sigrid password to remember
+- SSO improves the ease of use for your colleagues because there is no Sigrid password to remember.
 - Improves security because users are created and deleted centrally in your organisation.
 - Sigrid follows the password policy of your organisation.